 Today, it’s billed to be the largest secular civic event in the world, spread across more than 190 countries and involving over 1 billion people.

 Since the first Earth Day, Americans have also seen the establishment of the Environmental Protection Agency and the Clean Water and Air acts (because we don’t want another Cuyahoga River catching on fire), green buildings, the solar revolution and participation of NGOs and celebrities.

 Here at Redaptive, we’re personally partial to Earth Day and what it stands for.
 We work with companies across the U.S. and Canada to cut their carbon emissions by deploying more energy efficient and cost-effective technologies in their buildings.
 We do this by helping buildings use less energy, swapping out their old lights for smarter and newer ones, modernizing their energy-guzzling HVAC, cooling and refrigeration systems and so much more.

 But contrary to popular belief, protecting the environment does not have to cost a lot.
 In fact, we are proud to say that we save companies money while helping them reduce their carbon footprint.

 Our recent work with AT&T, cut their carbon emissions equal to taking more than 20,000 cars off the road annually.
-We did all this while saving AT&T $20 million a year through their energy savings.
+We did all this while saving AT&T $20 million a year through their energy savings (Head to the case studies page to learn more).
 And although Redaptive is still a pretty new company, people are taking notice.
 We already have clients in 44 states and have been named a “hottest startup of the year” last year by the Silicon Valley Business Journal for our work.